RhysEJF/radical-alignment/concepts/the-density-paradox.md

 In dense networks, there are no bridges because there are no gaps to bridge.
 Everyone is directly connected to everyone else.
 Ideas don't need translation because they spread instantly, globally, simultaneously.

-And here's the paradox: this created less diversity, not more.
+And here's the paradox.
+This created less diversity, not more.

 ## The Memetic Megafauna